Aegina Retreats

 All five sessions form one complete cycle and participants book the full series.

-This option includes 5 live online sessions on Google Meet, held on five consecutive Saturdays.
+The online option includes 5 live online sessions on Google Meet, held on five consecutive Saturdays.

 You can choose one of the following starting dates: